Which deployment strategies are supported by Flagger?

 Based on the above spec, Flagger will create the following virtual service:

-Therefore, The following virtual service forward the traffic to /podinfo
+Therefore, the following virtual service forwards the traffic to /podinfo

 by the above delegate VirtualService.